DocileDanny/AchronMatchmakingServer/README.md

 Current Status:
 The server emulator works - you can create and join games.

-However, games never expire; and remain listed forever.
-Additionally games never display the correct number of players in the games.
+Games never display the correct number of players in the games.

 Also, as far as we are aware UPnP does not work; and so all users should forward ports 7014, 7013, and 7614.